Near to the Wild Heart: Background and publication

-When Lispector began writing, in March 1942, she was still a law student at the Faculdade Nacional de Direito (National Law School), and was also working as a journalist.
-In February, she had transferred to the newspaper A Noite (The Night), once one of the glories of Brazilian journalism but by then under the direction of the dictatorial Getúlio Vargas government.
+When Lispector began writing, in March 1942, she was still a law student at the Faculdade Nacional de Direito (National Law School) and working as a journalist.
+In February, she had transferred to the newspaper A Noite (The Night), then under the direction of the dictatorial Getúlio Vargas government.
 She had published some stories and journalism, and turned to one of her colleagues, Francisco de Assis Barbosa, for help with the novel she had begun writing.
 She pieced the book together by jotting down her ideas in a notebook whenever they occurred to her.
-To concentrate, she quit the tiny maid’s room in the apartment she shared with her sisters and brother-in-law and spent a month in a nearby boardinghouse, where she worked intensely.
+To concentrate, she moved out of the tiny maid's room in the apartment she shared with her sisters and brother-in-law and spent a month in a nearby boardinghouse, where she worked intensely.
 At length the book took shape, but she feared it was more a pile of notes than a full-fledged novel.
-Her great friend Lúcio Cardoso, a slightly older novelist, assured her that the fragments were a book in themselves.
-Barbosa read the originals chapter by chapter, but Clarice vividly rejected his occasional suggestions: “When I reread what I’ve written,” she told him, “I feel like I’m swallowing my own vomit.”
+Her friend Lúcio Cardoso, a slightly older novelist, assured her that the fragments were a book in themselves.
+Barbosa read the originals chapter by chapter, but Lispector rejected his occasional suggestions: "When I reread what I’ve written," she told him, "I feel like I’m swallowing my own vomit."

-Cardoso suggested a title, borrowed from James Joyce’s Portrait of the Artist as a Young Man: “He was alone.
-He was unheeded, happy, and near to the wild heart of life.”
-This became the book’s epigraph, which, together with the occasional use of the stream-of-consciousness method, led certain critics to describe the book as “Joycean.”
-The comparison annoyed Lispector, who had not read Joyce; instead, the book bears the much more distinctive mark of Spinoza, whom she had been reading at the time she wrote it.
+Cardoso suggested a title, borrowed from James Joyce’s Portrait of the Artist as a Young Man: "He was alone.
+He was unheeded, happy, and near to the wild heart of life."
+This became the book’s epigraph, which, together with the occasional use of the stream-of-consciousness method, led certain critics to describe the book as "Joycean".
+The comparison annoyed Lispector, who had not read Joyce; she felt that the book was more reminiscent of Benedict de Spinoza, whom she had been reading at the time she wrote it.

-Barbosa, who together with Cardoso was one of the book’s first readers, recalled his amazement.
-“As I devoured the chapters the author was typing, it slowly dawned on me that this was an extraordinary literary revelation,” Barbosa said.
-“The excitement of Clarice, hurricane Clarice.”
+Barbosa, who along with Cardoso was one of the book's first readers, recalled his amazement.
+"As I devoured the chapters the author was typing, it slowly dawned on me that this was an extraordinary literary revelation," Barbosa said.
+"The excitement of Clarice, hurricane Clarice."
 He steered it to the book-publishing wing of their employer, A Noite, where it appeared with a bright pink cover, typical for books by women, in December 1943.
 It was not a lucrative arrangement for the new author.
-“I didn’t have to pay anything [to have it published], but I didn’t make any money either.
-If there was any profit, they kept it,” Lispector said.
+"I didn’t have to pay anything [to have it published], but I didn’t make any money either.
+If there was any profit, they kept it," Lispector said.
 A thousand copies were printed; in lieu of payment, she got to keep a hundred.
 As soon as the book was ready, she began sending the book out to critics.